-- All of the awards in this table granted prior to June 18, 2020 were granted under the Repare Therapeutics Inc. Amended and Restated Option Plan (the "Pre-IPO Plan"), and all awards in this table granted on or subsequent to June 18, 2020 were granted under the Repare Therapeutics Inc. 2020 Equity Incentive Plan (the "2020 Plan"). - (2) All of the option awards listed in the table with a grant date up to June 18, 2020 were granted with an exercise price per share that is no less than the fair market value of our common shares on the date of grant of such award, as determined in good faith by our board of directors.
-All of the option awards granted as of June 18, 2020 onwards are granted with an exercise price per share that is based on the volume weighted average trading price of our common shares for the five trading days prior to the date of grant. - (3) Twenty-five percent of the common shares subject to this award vested on the first anniversary of the vesting commencement date, and the remaining shares vest in 36 equal monthly installments thereafter, subject to the officer's continued service through each vesting date. - (4) Twenty-five percent of the common shares subject to this award vested on the first anniversary of the vesting commencement date, and the remaining shares vest in 39 equal monthly installments thereafter, subject to the officer's continued service through each vesting date
+(1) All of the awards in this table granted prior to June 18, 2020 were granted under the Repare Therapeutics Inc. Amended and Restated Option Plan (the "Pre-IPO Plan"), and all awards in this table granted on or subsequent to June 18, 2020 were granted under the Repare Therapeutics Inc. 2020 Equity Incentive Plan (the "2020 Plan").

+(2) All of the option awards listed in the table with a grant date up to June 18, 2020 were granted with an exercise price per share that was no less than the fair market value of our common shares on the date of grant of such award, as determined in good faith by our board of directors.
+All of the option awards granted as of June 18, 2020 to January 29, 2024 were granted with an exercise price per share that was based on the volume weighted average trading price of our common shares for the five trading days prior to the date of grant.
+All option awards granted after January 29, 2024 were granted with an exercise price per share that was based on the closing price of our common shares on the date of grant.